Theresa May’s lesson in lion-taming | The World Weekly

 Was this week’s drama just a function of Mr. Johnson’s well-known leadership ambitions, or a symptom of unresolved divisions over Brexit?
 Is Ms. May’s cabinet just not quite watertight, or has it been a rudderless ship all along?

-Answers to such questions will remain scarce for as long the government’s decision-making process remains opaque, but the saga is not the only sign that Britain’s leadership is paralysed.
+Answers to such questions will remain scarce for as long the government’s inner workings on Brexit remain opaque.

 Some changes are more difficult to decipher.
 After news emerged last week that Olly Robbins, the UK’s most senior Brexit-oriented civil servant, was leaving the Department for Exiting the European Union (DexEU) to set up a new unit in Ms. May’s Cabinet Office, many took it as a clear sign of shifting power bases and rivalries within government.